jamesmathison/blog/_posts/2018-09-12-be-your-own-psychiatrist.md

 ---
 layout: post
-title: "Be Your Own Psychiatrist"
+title: "How to Be Your Own Psychiatrist"
 summary: "How would you improve yourself if you were your own psychiatrist?"
 date: 2018-09-12
 categories: blog